18xx introduction

 compare -compose src original_image.png path/to/image.png diff.png

-Alternatively, you can use the provided img-diff.sh
+Alternatively, you can use the provided img-diff.sh script:

 ./img-diff.sh path/to/image.png